m-kru/hbs/user-manual/architecture.typ

 + the target name,
 + the target path.

-Below snippet presents an example of the target context mechanism.
+The following snippet presents an example of the target context mechanism:
 ```tcl
 namespace eval pkg {
   namespace eval foo {